4.00pm Sun 28th

 On the surface, renewable energy appears to be a no brainer, with 82% of Brits support its use.
 However, all forms of renewable energy carry with them some kinds of environmental impact.

-From damage to landscapes and natural environments of wind farms, resources mined to produce solar panel materials & batteries to the growing issues of nuclear waste particularly with Sizewell C’s proposals, this event discusses the pros and cons of renewable energies and explores the long term solutions.
-We have some great discussion lined up with Georgina King and Nine Withouk.
+From damage to landscapes and natural environments of wind farms, resources mined to produce solar panel materials & batteries to the growing issues of nuclear waste particularly with Sizewell C’s proposals, this event discussed the pros and cons of renewable energies and explores the long term solutions.
+We had some great discussions with green energy expert Georgina King, renewables PhD student Inne Withouck, and our very own Sophia Bolton - earth scientist and Siren Digital organiser!

 Session host: Russell Arnott